PGY1 Community Residency

 - Community Outreach

-A PGY1 community pharmacy resident is required to work in the NHRMC outpatient pharmacy one day a week along with one day every 3rd weekend during the last half of the residency.
-This equates to 32 hours a month for the 1st half of the residency and ~ 40 hours a month for the 2nd half.
+A PGY1 Community resident is required to work in the NHRMC outpatient pharmacy one day a week.
 The resident will also serve on hospital and/or department committees.

 At NHRMC, the resident will have the opportunity to develop his or her skills as a preceptor for pharmacy students, a teacher for health care professionals, and a patient educator.
 The resident will co-precept pharmacy students on community pharmacy rotations, lead small group discussions with students, and participate in the Pharmacy Education Forum.
 The resident will also provide in-services to the pharmacy staff (both inpatient and outpatient) and formal presentations to physicians and other health care providers.
 The resident will also offer education sessions on various topics to members of the local community during community outreach events.